Refs: Genesis 46:26-27, Exodus 1:5, Deuteronomy 10:21-22

 Thus 33 + 16 + 14 + 7 = 70 souls, of whom 66 went down with Jacob.

 In Stephen's speech in Acts 7:14, his statement of 75 souls is a quote from the Septuagint, a Greek translation of Genesis (not Hebrew, and quite unacceptable to the Jews in Jerusalem) that included five extra sons and grandsons of Manasseh and Ephraim who had been born later in Egypt.
-Click here for further details.
+Click here to see this reference in the Septuagint.

 And when they came out in 1505BC, not all that long afterwards according to the timeline, 430 years after the initial promise to Abraham and Abraham's initial sojourn there, and 215 years after Jacob joined Joseph there, the number was 600,000 male descendants in Exodus 12:37, plus women and children and a mixed multitude, perhaps over 2 million in total.